-- Their departments consisted of new and secondhand bikes showrooms; new and secondhand spares - which also included ex-WD spares; a mail order section; export and import department, as well as finance and insurance offices.
+Their departments consisted of new and secondhand motorcycle showrooms; new and secondhand spares - which also included ex-WD spares; a mail order section; export and import department, as well as finance and insurance offices.

-- Besides selling motorcycles, Pride and Clarke sold cars, three-wheelers and, of all things, sailing dinghies; plus clothing for motorcycling and sailing.
+Besides selling motorcycles, Pride and Clarke retailed cars, sidecars, three-wheelers and, of all things, sailing dinghies; plus clothing for motorcycling and sailing.
 They had counters full of accessories for both two and four wheeled transport.

-- The firm was famous for its special deals with manufacturers, so that they were able to offer machines at really low prices.
+The firm was famous for its special deals with manufacturers, so that they were able to offer machines at very competitive prices.
 Before the Second World War they were best known for the Red Panther, but also AJW and Calthorpe.
-Post-war, many others followed.
+Post-war, many others followed including HMW.

 In 1939 they added their own model, a lightweight called the Cub.
 It was a neat and tidy machine with a 122cc Villiers engine, three-speed gearbox built in-unit, a simple loop frame and blade girder forks.
 1939 was not an auspicious date to be launching a new marque.